Why you can trust The Zebra

 Additional resources for coverage

-If your vehicle modifications are totaled in an accident and you've hit the limit with your insurance company's custom equipment coverage (or don't have any), we have some resources you can use for financial aid.
-If you’re looking for some frequently asked questions, see below.
+If your vehicle modifications are totaled in an accident and you’ve either exceeded your insurance company’s custom equipment coverage limit or lack this coverage entirely, there are resources available to help you secure financial assistance.

 Reimbursement programs